Links in Blazor Sankey Diagram

 Overview

-Links in a Sankey diagram represent the connections and flow between nodes.
-They visually depict the relationships and quantities transferred between different entities or stages in a process.
-This topic covers how to define, customize, and work with links in the Blazor Sankey Diagram.
+Links represent flow between nodes in a Sankey diagram.
+They visually depict relationships and the quantity transferred between entities or stages.
+This topic explains how to define, customize, and work with links in the Blazor Sankey Diagram.

-To add links to your Sankey Diagram, you need to define a collection of SankeyDataLink objects.
-Each link requires a source node, a target node, and a value representing the flow quantity.
+Add links by defining a collection of SankeyDataLink objects.
+Each link requires a source node, a target node, and a numeric value that represents flow magnitude.

-• Each link must have a SourceId and TargetId corresponding to existing node IDs.
+• Each link must include SourceId and TargetId that match existing node IDs.

-• The Value property determines the thickness of the link and represents the quantity flowing between nodes.
+• The Value property determines link thickness and indicates the quantity flowing between nodes.

-• Links are automatically rendered based on the node positions and specified values.
+• Links are rendered automatically based on node positions and specified values.

-Here’s an example of how to configure links in the Sankey Diagram:
+Here is an example of configuring links in the Sankey Diagram:

 @using Syncfusion.Blazor;